Brain tumors - primaryGliomas; Medulloblastomas

 Researchers have also investigated a number of metals and chemicals including vinyl chloride, petroleum products, lead, arsenic, mercury, and pesticides.
 To date, there has been no clear evidence that implicates any specific industrial chemical or metal.
 Research continues.

 People with impaired immune systems have an increased risk of developing central nervous system lymphomas.
 Organ transplantation, HIV infection, and chemotherapy are some medical factors that can weaken the immune system.

-Recent advances in surgical and radiation treatments have significantly extended average survival times of patients with brain tumors.
+Advances in surgical and radiation treatments have significantly extended survival for people with brain tumors.
 These new treatments can often help reduce the size and progression of malignant gliomas.

 The survival rates in people with brain tumors depend on many different variables: